 The Current Range of Disabilities within Queensgate Foundation Primary School

-The school has children with a range of disabilities which include cerebral palsy, spina bifida, and hydrocephalus.
-When children enter school with specific disabilities, the school contacts the LA professionals for assessments, support and guidance for the school and parents.
+The school has children with a range of disabilities.
+When children enter school with specific disabilities, the school contacts the School Nursing Team for guidance or LA professionals for assessments, support and guidance for the school and parents.